Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Mechanism Design and Utility-Privacy Tradeoff

-Denote $\mathcal{E}_i^{LIP*}$ as the local MSE from collecting the $i$-th user's data under LIP constraints and $\mathcal{E}_i^{LDP*}$ as that under LDP constraints.
-Comparing $\mathcal{E}_i^{LIP*}$ with $\mathcal{E}_i^{LDP*}$, we have the following proposition: \begin{prop} Given an arbitrary but fixed prior distribution, $\forall{\epsilon}\in{\mathbf{R}^+}$, there is $\mathcal{E}_i^{LIP*}\le{\mathcal{E}_i^{LDP*}}$. \end{prop} \begin{proof} Since $\mathcal{E}_i^{LIP*}$ and $\mathcal{E}_i^{LDP*}$ are the objective function evaluated at different optimal solutions satisfying corresponding privacy constraints.
+\begin{prop} Given an arbitrary but fixed prior distribution, $\forall{\epsilon}\in{\mathbf{R}^+}$, there is $\mathcal{E}_i^{LIP*}\le{\mathcal{E}_i^{LDP*}}$. \end{prop} \begin{proof} Since $\mathcal{E}_i^{LIP*}$ and $\mathcal{E}_i^{LDP*}$ are results of the objective function evaluated at different optimal solutions satisfying corresponding privacy constraints.
 It suffices to show that the optimal perturbation parameters of LDP are within the feasible region of LIP.
-As $\epsilon$-LDP implies $\epsilon$-LIP, $\forall{\epsilon\ge{0}}$, which means all the $\textbf{q}^i$s that satisfying LDP automatically satisfies LIP. \end{proof} Notice that, even the curator may take advantage of his prior knowledge to make a further estimation, LDP based mechanism still suffers a decreased utility than LIP because LIP also utilizes the prior knowledge for mechanism design.
-Also note that the Opt-LDP model and Opt-LIP model only differ in the feasible regions formed by corresponding privacy constraints, while the feasible region of LDP is fixed for all possible priors, the feasible region of LIP reshapes when the prior changes.
-Consider a worst-case scenario, and comparing the feasible regions formed by LIP and LDP constraints, we have the following remark:
+As $\epsilon$-LDP implies $\epsilon$-LIP, $\forall{\epsilon\ge{0}}$, which means all the $\textbf{q}^i$s that satisfying LDP automatically satisfies LIP. \end{proof} Notice that the curator may take advantage of his prior knowledge to make a further estimation.
+Nevertheless, LDP based mechanisms suffer a decreased utility than those based on LIP because LIP also utilizes the prior knowledge for mechanism design.
+Also, note that the optimization problems for LIP and LDP only differ in the feasible regions formed by corresponding privacy constraints.
+While the feasible region of LDP is fixed for all possible priors, the feasible region of LIP reshapes when the prior changes.